vgitv/one-term.nvim/README.md

 " back to 30%
 :Oneterm toggle_fullheight

-" When on a stacktrace, jump to the corresponding problematic code :Oneterm jump
+" When on an error message, jump to the corresponding problematic code :Oneterm jump

 " Send current line to the terminal buffer